Detailed and compassionate service for lung cancer treatment and screening

 Another important distinction is between non-small cell lung cancer (NSCLC) and small-cell lung cancer (SCLC).
 Non-small cell lung cancer is the most common type of lung cancer, accounting for about 85 percent of all cases.
 Small cell lung cancer, which is much less common, accounts for the remaining 15 percent.

-These two main types of lung cancer are named for the kind of cells found in the tumor.
-But in addition to the fact that NSCLC tumors have larger cells than SCLC tumors, SCLC grows and spreads more quickly than NSCLC.
-SCLC is also more likely to spread to other parts of the body, such as the brain or bone marrow.
+These two main types of lung cancer, as diagnosed by the best lung cancer doctors near you, are named for the kind of cells found in the tumor.
+In addition to the distinction in cell size, with NSCLC tumors having larger cells than SCLC tumors, it is important to note that SCLC exhibits a more rapid growth and spread compared to NSCLC.

-Both types of lung cancer can be addressed using a range of treatment approaches.
-At Maimonides, our team of specialists will work with you to develop a treatment plan that is tailored to your specific situation.
+Both types of lung cancer can be addressed using a range of treatment approaches available at the best lung cancer treatment centers near you.
+At Maimonides, recognized as one of the best lung cancer treatment centers, our team of specialists will work closely with you to develop a personalized treatment plan tailored to your specific situation.

 Lung cancer stages and symptoms